Spring 2020 Virtual TRYPO!

 - TRYPO’s Open Reading Day was cancelled.

-- TRYPO has decided that YPO’s mandatory season starting Mini-Camp over Labor Day weekend cannot be an overnight experience.
-It will either be local or virtual.
+- YPO’s mandatory season starting Mini-Camp over Labor Day weekend was cancelled.

 - We also will be watching carefully to follow all established protocols for safety measures for in-person content.